ClintH/ixfx-docs/src/pages/temporal/normalising.md

 ### Scale

 In contrast to `stream`, [`scale`](https://clinth.github.io/ixfx/modules.html#scale) keeps no record of the current minimum or maximum, but normalises based on the provided range.
 Use this when you know what the range will be.
+By default it outputs to a 0..1 scale.

 Signature: